Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Finding the app that is most popular where you live will often lead to better sales.

-Selling through Letgo may be worthwhile if you’re getting rid of items that you no longer need or starting up a side hustle, since it’s completely free for anyone to use.
+Selling through OfferUp may be worthwhile if you’re getting rid of items that you no longer need or starting up a side hustle since it’s completely free for anyone to use.
 However, if your goal is to build a sustainable online business, you might want to consider an e-commerce provider like Shopify, BigCommerce or Helcim instead.

-Letgo offers a platform to sell almost anything, so long as it isn’t on their list of prohibited items or illegal.
-The following are the major categories for selling items on Letgo:
+OfferUp offers a platform to sell almost anything, so long as it isn’t on their list of prohibited items or illegal.
+The following are the major categories for selling items on OfferUp:

 - Baby and child items